Connect with us

 Jackson Public Schools contracts with Marion Counseling Services to provide onsite mental health specialists at each middle school and high school and uses Hinds Behavioral Health Services at the elementary level.
 District officials said both services have reported increased demand during the pandemic.

 Amanda Thomas, executive director of climate and wellness in Jackson Public Schools, said when a teacher notices a student being withdrawn or making comments about hurting themselves or others, it is imperative not to take it lightly and to begin the referral process.
-Thomas explained that all staff members are trained on suicide prevention, but recent have prompted them to do refresher trainings.
+Thomas explained that all staff members are trained on suicide prevention, but recent events have prompted them to do refresher trainings.

-“It can be a little difficult when you are with it, even though you think you have those particular tools in your kit, to be able to pull them out and use them,” Thomas said.
+“It can be a little difficult when you are faced with it, even though you think you have those particular tools in your kit, to be able to pull them out and use them,” Thomas said.

 The district is also beginning to implement a social-emotional learning curriculum, which focuses on self-awareness, self-management, social awareness, relationship skills, and responsible decision making.